ShimpeiGoto/RPMPS-T/README.md

 - JSON for Modern C++ (https://github.com/nlohmann/json)
 - TOML for Modern C++ (https://github.com/ToruNiina/toml11)

+We test this code with ITensor version 3.1.3, JSON for Modern C++ version 3.8.0, and TOML for Modern C++ version 3.6.0.

 These are header-only libraries.
 Please put them (single header version of json.hpp, toml.hpp, and toml directory in these repositories) on your include path.

 ## Python scripts for statistical analysis and plotting